medplum/medplum-react-native-example/README.md

 This is a basic starter app that demonstrates how to sign into Medplum with React Native.

-This only demonstrates React Native in "web" mode.
-Android and iOS are out of scope.
+This demonstrates React Native in "web" mode with the platform file of `App.web.js` as well as the React Native mobile capability using the Medplum SDK `post` and `get` methods to accomplish authentication and retrieving profile.

 ## Setup